ionutdobre/ocds_examples/README.md

 }
 ```

-The above response will be available in a web browser, but if the user uses ajax, then a possible way to get all the years that can be used to filter the data will be:
+The above response will be available in a web browser.
+When using Ajax, one can obtain a list of years in a dataset as follows:

 ```
 $.ajax({